 Addis Ababa Transport

-There is a large and efficient network of blue and white minibuses that cover the city which are easy to hail from the side of the road.
-The cost ranges from 0.70 Br for short trips, to 1.55 Br or more for a longer trip.
-It is worth having an Ethiopian guide with you if it is your first time using these taxis.
-Small blue coloured taxis are more expensive.
-They range from 10 Br for a very short journey, to about 35 Br for a cross-town trek.
-Negotiation is the norm and you often have to press quite hard to get a bargain as a foreigner.
-They can be contracted for a full day, just negotiate.
+A large and efficient network of blue and white minibuses covers the city of Addis Ababa.
+These minibuses are easy to hail from the side of the road, though it is worth having an Ethiopian guide along if it is a tourist's first time using these taxis.
+Small blue taxis are more expensive.
+Negotiation is the norm and foreigners often have to press quite hard to get a bargain.
+These taxis can be contracted for a full day after some negotiation.

 Become our Addis Ababa Travel Expert

 We are looking for contributors for our Addis Ababa travel guide.
 If you are a local, a regular traveller to Addis Ababa or a travel professional with time to contribute and answer occasional forum questions, please contact us.